Vegan Pumpkin Pie

 This recipe is sponsored by Bob’s Red Mill.

 If you’ve been a reader of this blog for a while, you may be aware that my attitude towards pumpkin pie is…meh.
+Vegan Pumpkin Soup?
+Bring it on.
 Pumpkin Pecan Pie?
 YUM.
 Pumpkin Energy Balls?
 Absolutely.
 Pumpkin Sheet Cake?
 MORE PLZ.
-But pumpkin pie?
+All my other healthy pumpkin recipes?
+YES!
+But, pumpkin pie?

 I try a slice of pumpkin pie every year just to see if it’s improved in the last 365 days, and every year, I’m disappointed by everything about it except for the whipped cream on top.
 Where is the flavor?
 Why all this holiday fuss?